kennygtanaka/Analysis-of-Titanic-Data/README.md

-# College Majors - Data Visualization Project
+# Titanic Data Analysis
-# In this final project for a university course, I was tasked with creating different visualizations of a data set.
+# In this open-ended final project for a university course, I analyzed Titanic data.